DanielShamsoddini/ALifeFinalProject/README.md

         Run several times, to see if evolution takes truly different path

     Accounting for Synaptic Weights:
-        Weights are randomly decided at start (-1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights
+        Weights are randomly decided at start (between either -1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights

 Technical Specifications:

-    Fitness:

-    Mutation:
+    Fitness: The fitness of the robots is decided by a simple check of the final x coordinate position of the robots base block at the end of its lifespan

+    Mutation: Mutations are handled by a call to the Mutate() function inside of each Solution Class In the mutate function

+    Independently of that, for the Hypothesis tests, each mutation call has

 ### Known Issue: